nuxt/docs/en/faq/google-analytics.md

 ---
 title: Google Analytics Integration
-description: How to use Google Analytics in my Nuxt.js application?
+description: How to use Google Analytics?
 ---

 # How to use Google Analytics?

+First, please check the [official Google Analytics module](https://github.com/nuxt-community/modules/tree/master/modules/google-analytics) for nuxt.js*

-To use [Google Analytics](https://analytics.google.com/analytics/web/) with your nuxt.js application, we recommend to create a file `plugins/ga.js`:
+Ortherwise, to use [Google Analytics](https://analytics.google.com/analytics/web/) with your nuxt.js application, we recommend to create a file `plugins/ga.js`:

 ```js
 /* eslint-disable */